 We will be looking at how numbering systems work and some of the common systems that programmable logic controllers use.
 Let’s get started.

 PLC inputs are one component of our PLC block diagram.
 The output actions of the PLC will be controlled based on the inputs.
 We will be looking at digital and analog inputs that can be wired to the programmable logic controller.

 I have been writing PLC programs for over 20 years.
-I often get asked what is the best way to learn PLC programming.
+I often get asked what the best way to learn PLC programming is.
 Programming in the way I was taught in college was with the Motorola 6809.
-(Yes, I know that I am dating myself) This was microprocessor programming, but it was the best way to sometimes explain the methods behind PLC programming.
-Manufacturers of PLCs had proprietary software that was not even related in their appearance and methods of programming.
-Today we have a few standards that have changed the look and feel of the programming software packages so each manufacturer is similar.
-The following is the best recommendation that I have for beginners to start to learn PLC programming today.
+(Yes, I know that I am dating myself) This was microprocessor programming, but it was the best way to explain the methods behind PLC programming.
+Manufacturers of PLCs had proprietary software unrelated to their appearance and programming methods.
+Today we have a few standards that have changed the look and feel of the programming software packages, so each manufacturer is similar.
+The following is the best recommendation for beginners to learn PLC programming today.

-The first place to start in order to learn PLC programming is free publication by Kevin Collins.
-This PDF will teach you PLC programming without just telling you what a PLC is and how it functions.
-He also includes some test questions along the way in order for you to retain and understand the important points that he is making.
+The first place to start learning PLC programming is a free publication by Kevin Collins.
+This PDF will teach you PLC programming without telling you what a PLC is and how it functions.
+He also includes some test questions along the way for you to retain and understand the essential points that he is making.

 PLC Programming for Industrial Automation

 by Kevin Collins (Note: This book is now for sale on Amazon.)